 Bring your boat and enjoy Pleasant or Wood Lake

-Eat an Ice Cream or have a specialty coffee.
+Eat an Ice Cream at Blue Bird Antiques or have a specialty coffee at the Bread Bar.

 Eat delicious food in one of the many great restaurants.